 Federal regulation requires each school district that participates in the National School Lunch Program or other federal Child Nutrition programs to establish a local school wellness policy for all schools under its jurisdiction.
+This is part of the federal requirement to be eligible to receive federal school lunch funding and/or other child nutrition money.
 The DN record in EMIS includes an element called LCLWELLPOL, which is where the district reports whether it does or does not have a policy.
 If a policy exists, districts report a "Y" for this field.
 If there is no policy, districts report "N".